GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/previous-years/_components/previous-years-introduction.md

 Here you will find older tech alerts and changelogs.
-Or, go back to view the [latest Tech Alerts and Changelog](/tech-alerts-changelog/).
+Or, go back to the [latest tech alerts and changelog](/tech-alerts-changelog/).